-Virtual meetings and presentations are not going anywhere; even when we go back to the office, it is likely how we'll continue to do much of our work and client transactions in the future.
-I’ve put together a list of steps to help you make your future virtual meetings more productive and polished from beginning to end.
+Virtual meetings and presentations are not going away; even when we return to the office it's likely we'll continue to do much of our work and client transactions this way in the future.
+I’ve put together a list of steps to help you make your virtual meetings more productive and polished from beginning to end.

-First, get the invitation right so it’s helpful for participations:
+First, get the invitation right so it’s helpful for participants:

 - Customize the meeting invitation title.
-For example, when setting up a Microsoft or Zoom meeting invitation, it defaults to something like "meet with CMKG."
+For example, when setting up a Microsoft Teams or Zoom meeting invitation, it usually defaults to something like "Meet with CMKG."
 Customize the title based on what you’re going to be talking about.

 - Send a reminder the day before with specific asks so that people come prepared.

 This helps set the stage and tone for the meetings, and helps attendees better prepare for and know what to expect during the meeting.

 If you’re leading the meeting, ensure the day before that everyone accepted the invite.
 Then ask yourself, do you know everyone who’s going to attend?
 If you’re playing an active role, research them a bit — understand who the IT person is, or the logistics person, or whoever it is.
 Even if it's people within your own organization, make sure you understand who they are, and if you need to send anyone reminders for specific pre-work.